IS2AI/ExoMem-AR-Memory/README.md

   * $ unset PYTHONPATH
   * $ python AI_environment_perception.py -a 172.20.10.4

+4. Run the Unity application in HoloLens 2

+## For loading the spatiotemporal memory already recorded
-## Run the application in HoloLens2
+1. Run the Unity application in HoloLens 2